dscotese/kraken-grid/README.md

    3.  extend the grid if there are only buys or only sells remaining for the crypto identified in each order.
    4.  identify any orders that are gone or new using Kraken's Order ID and for new orders, it also describes them.

-#### list [SEARCH]
-This simply prints out a list of all the open orders the code last retrieved (it does NOT retrieve them again, so...)
-It may have orders in it that have already been executed or which you canceled.
-Each order is presented as:
-`Counter K trade amount pair @ limit price [with A:B leverage] userref [close position @ limit price]` ...where:
-* `Counter` gives you a handle to use for other commands like delev and kill.
-* `K` is `Killed` if you used the kill command to cancel an order and the bot hasn't yet updated the list.
-For existing orders, `K` is missing.
-* `Trade` is either `buy` or `sell`.
-* `Amount` is the number of coins.
-* `Pair` is symbol (see `buy`) with the 'USD' suffix.
-* `Price` is the price for this trade.
-* The corresponding bracketed items will be missing for an order with no leverage or without a conditional close.
-* `userref` is a user-reference number created when you use the `buy` or `sell` command.
-It starts with 1 for buys and 2 for sells, followed by two digits that identify the cryptocurrency pair, and then the price without the decimal point and with leading zeroes.
-Note that this causes collisions in very rare cases like a price of $35.01 and another price for the same crypto of $350.10.
-I expect this to be too rare to fix at this time.

-If you enter anything for [SEARCH], the list will only display lines that contain what you entered, except in one case, `C`.
-If it's just the `C`, it will retrieve the last 50 orders that are no longer open (Filled, Cancelled, or Expired), but only list those that actually executed (Filled).
-If you add the userref after `C`, then it will fetch only orders with that userref, which means the buys and sells between one set of prices.
-Use `set` for a list of the userrefs for the grid points.
-Such orders also include the time at which the order filled completely.

 #### set
 This lists the `userref`s and prices at which buys and sells have been (and will be) placed.
 `set R S P`